AyushHL/Selection-Sort-Animation/README.md

 •	The animation will demonstrate how Selection Sort arranges elements in ascending order.

 Files
-•	main.c: Contains the main logic for Selection Sort algorithm and console animation.
+•	SelectionSortAnimation.c: Contains the main logic for Selection Sort algorithm and console animation.
 •	README.md: This file providing information about the project.

 Tech Stack